 Simmons Grad Student Wins Memphis State Eight

-We spoke with Adam McNeil '18MA about his awarding-winning paper and his passion for history.
+We spoke with Adam McNeil '18MA about his awarding-winning paper and his MA in history.

 Did a particular experience or person inspire you to pursue a graduate degree in history?